-For our analyses we want to obtain samples of galaxies with different local slopes \(\alpha\) of the source counts, which depend on redshift and limiting magnitude.
-For a given lens galaxy sample with a magnitude cut corresponding to a flux limit \(s_\mathrm{lim}\), we estimate the local slope (\ref{eq:faintendslope}) by finite differencing around \(s_\mathrm{lim}\).
-Fig.\,\ref{pic:numcounts} illustrates the cumulative number of galaxies at redshift \(\zd=0.41\) for the whole simulated field of $64\times 16\,\degt^2$.
-Several magnitude cuts are indicated as well as one example of a tangential curve at \(s_\mathrm{lim}=21\,\mathrm{mag}\) with slope \(\alpha = 1.06\).
-For all GGL measurements in this work we fix the source redshift to \(\zs=0.99\).
-To find the local slopes \as\ of the source galaxy counts, we vary the limiting magnitude in the \(r\)-band filter (see Table~\ref{tab:magvsa}a).
-For the local slope \ad\ of the lens galaxy counts we further vary the lens redshift \zd\ as well as the the limiting magnitude as shown in Table~\ref{tab:magvsa}b and \ref{tab:magvsa}c.
+For our analyses, we wanted to obtain samples of galaxies with different local slopes \(\alpha\) of the source counts, which depend on redshift and limiting magnitude.
+For a given lens galaxy sample with a magnitude cut corresponding to a flux limit \(s_\mathrm{lim}\), we estimated the local slope (\ref{eq:faintendslope}) by finite differencing around \(s_\mathrm{lim}\).
+Figure\,\ref{pic:numcounts} illustrates the cumulative number of galaxies at redshift \(\zd=0.41\) for the whole simulated field of $64\times 16\,\degt^2$.
+Several magnitude cuts are indicated, as well as one example of a tangential curve at \(s_\mathrm{lim}=21\,\mathrm{mag}\) with slope \(\alpha = 1.06\).
+For all GGL measurements in this work, we fixed the source redshift to \(\zs=0.99\).
+To find the local slopes \as\ of the source galaxy counts, we varied the limiting magnitude in the \(r\)-band filter (see Table~\ref{tab:magvsa}a).
+For the local slope \ad\ of the lens galaxy counts, we further varied the lens redshift \zd,\ as well as the limiting magnitude, as shown in Table~\ref{tab:magvsa}b and \ref{tab:magvsa}c.